-Date/Time Session Presenter Part I - virtual group sessions Day 1: Data requirements to tracking financial hardship 1.5 hours What is financial hardship and how is it tracked?
-Which type of survey is the most relevant and why?
+Date/Time Session Presenter Part I - virtual group sessions Day 1: Data requirements to tracking financial hardship 1.5 hours • What is financial hardship and how is it tracked? • Which type of survey is the most relevant and why?
 Homework: Participants to fill in the metadata form.
-Prepare a presentation about current and future rounds of the household budget survey (objectives, survey design and changes over time, periodicity, plans) Share the data dictionary with the instructors Day 2 R Training: Part 1 Duration: o Introduction 2 hours o Basic Commands o Working with Variables: Creating, Missing, o Working with datasets: import, export, append, merge, Note: R and R studio should be installed on participants' computers prior to this session; in any case material will be shared in advance for that purpose.
-Day 3 Guided session on implementing the commands learned from (1.5 hours) the previous session Homework: Participants to import, export, append and merge dataset Part II - virtual country specific session Day 4 Instructors and country participant review the data dictionary (1.5 hour) the proposed survey to track SDG 3.8.2 and related indicators and the level of data cleaning that would be required during the face-to-face training
+Prepare a presentation about current and future rounds of the household budget survey (objectives, survey design and changes over time, periodicity, plans) Share the data dictionary with the instructors Day 2 R Training: Part 1 Duration: o Introduction o Basic Commands 2 hours o Working with Variables: Creating, Missing, o Working with datasets: import, export, append, merge, o working with datasets.
+Import, export, append, merge, Note: R and R studio should be installed on participants' computers prior to this session; in any case material will be shared in advance for that purpose.
+Day 3 Guided session on implementing the commands learned from (1.5 hours) the previous session Homework: Participants to import, export, append and merge D (77 • dataset Part II - virtual country specific session Day 4 Instructors and country participant review the data dictionary (1.5 hour) and survey design jointly to confirm the appropriateness of the proposed survey to track SDG 3.8.2 and related indicators and the level of data cleaning that would be required during the face-to-face training